 As disclosed in the Company's Current Report on Form 8-K filed with the SEC on February 8, 2022, on February 4, 2022, Second Sight entered into the agreement and plan of merger (the "Merger Agreement") with Nano Precision Medical, Inc., a California corporation ("NPM"), and, upon and subject to the execution of a joinder, NPM Acquisition Corp., a California corporation and a wholly-owned subsidiary of the Company ("Merger Sub").
 Pursuant to the Merger Agreement and subject to the terms and conditions set forth therein, NPM will merge with and into Merger Sub (the "Merger"), and upon consummation of the Merger, Merger Sub will cease to exist and NPM will become a wholly-owned subsidiary of the Company.
 Upon completion of the Merger and subject to shareholder approval, the Company will change its name as the Company and NPM may agree in the future and change its trading symbol as NPM requests in writing following consultation with Nasdaq.
 Subject to the terms and conditions of the Merger Agreement, if the Merger is completed, the securities of NPM will be converted into the right to receive an aggregate of approximately 134,349,464 shares of the Company's common stock (the "Merger Shares") representing approximately 77.32% of the total issued and outstanding shares of common stock of the Company on a fully converted basis, including, without limitation, giving effect to the conversion of all options, warrants, and any and all other convertible securities.
 The Merger will involve change of control and may be consummated only following the approval of the Company's shareholders.
-The Company filed a Registration Statement on Form S-4 on May 13, 2022 in connection with the Merger to register the Merger Shares.
+The Company filed a Registration Statement on Form S-4 on May 13, 2022, as amended, in connection with the Merger to register the Merger Shares, which registration statement is currently effective.
+The Company's shareholders approved the Merger on July 27, 2022.